 We recap the various types of FIRE to check your current progress towards FIRE.

-- CoastFI: You have accumulated enough as a FIRE corpus so that you do not need to invest further for traditional retirement.
-For example, your retirement target is 58 and a corpus of 5 crores.
-If you have accumulated enough by 50, that will grow to 5 crores in the next eight years, you are now CoastFI.
+- CoastFIRE: You have accumulated enough as a FIRE corpus so that you do not need to invest further for traditional retirement.
+For example, your retirement target is that at age 58, you need a corpus of ₹5 crores and will stop working.
+If you have accumulated enough money by age 50, which will grow to ₹5 crores in the next eight years, you are now CoastFI.
 You can use this post to check your progress here: Goal-based investing will show you how much you should have saved at 30,40,50 and retirement

 Use this simple FIRE calculator to estimate your progress towards FIRE: How to plan for FIRE using the bucket approach?.